ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-5-summary.rst

 .. qnum::
-   :prefix: 7-20-
+   :prefix: 6-5-
    :start: 1

-Arrays - Summary
+Unit 6 Summary
 -------------------------

 In this chapter you learned about **Arrays**.
 An **array** is consecutive storage for multiple items of the same type like the top five scores in a game.
 You learned how to declare arrays, create them, and access array elements.
 Array elements are accessed using an index.
 The first element in an array is at index 0.